 You must agree to self-isolate for the required period, if you don't you will be required to pay the funds back and your details may be provided to the police.

-You must apply within 14 days of your self-isolation period ending.
+You must apply within 42 days of your self-isolation period starting.

 We will check that your income will reduce because of self-isolating.
 If you don't know whether your income will be reduced please check with your employer before claiming, as we want to avoid having to ask you to pay the money back.